yadunathg/google_calendar/README.md

 # Introduction

-This directory contains scripts to download information about regional holidays or sports event data from Google Calendar API in a csv format.
+This repository contains scripts to download information about regional holidays or sports event data from Google Calendar API in a csv format.

 # Requirements